top of page

 michala@hudsontaconic.org

-The fiscal sponsor of Rensselaer Youth Outdoors is the Rensselaer Plateau Alliance, Inc., a nonprofit organization that is federally tax-exempt under section 501 (c)(3).
+The fiscal sponsor of Rensselaer Youth Outdoors is Hudson Taconic Lands, a nonprofit organization that is federally tax-exempt under section 501 (c)(3).
 Contributions are tax deductible to the extent provided by law.
-A copy of the latest financial report filed with the NYS Department of State may be obtained by writing NYS Department of State, Office of Charities Registration, Albany, NY, 12232 or the Rensselaer Plateau Alliance.
+A copy of the latest financial report filed with the NYS Department of State may be obtained by writing NYS Department of State, Office of Charities Registration, Albany, NY, 12232 or the Hudson Taconic Lands.
 Your gift is tax deductible to the extent allowable by law.
-EIN: 94-3444825; for more information see the RPA annual report online.
-It is the policy of the RPA to provide equal opportunity in employment for all persons and to prohibit discrimination because of race, color, religion, sex, national origin, handicap, age, sexual orientation or status as a parent.
+EIN: 94-3444825; for more information see the HTL annual report online.
+It is the policy of HTL to provide equal opportunity in employment for all persons and to prohibit discrimination because of race, color, religion, sex, national origin, handicap, age, sexual orientation or status as a parent.

 ©2025 by Rensselaer Youth Outdoors.